Paddupadmakshi/Paddupadmakshi/README.md

 # Hi there 👋 I'm so glad that you are here :)

  Welcome to my GitHub profile!
-I'm  Padmakshi, a passionate Cloud & DevOps Engineer with a love for cooking!
+I'm  *Padmakshi*, a passionate *Cloud & DevOps Engineer* with a love for cooking!

-🔭 I’m currently working on a DevOps project to showcase my learnings.
+🔭 I’m currently working on a *DevOps projects to showcase my learnings*.

-🌱 I’m currently learning new DevOps tools & Technologies to stay ahead in the game.
+🌱 I’m currently learning *new DevOps tools & Technologies* to stay ahead in the game.

-👯 I’m looking to collaborate on projects that leverage cutting-edge technologies in the DevOps space.
+👯 I’m looking to collaborate on *projects that leverage cutting-edge technologies* in the DevOps space.

-💬 Ask me about anything related to Cloud, DevOps, or technology in general!
+💬 Ask me about anything *related to Cloud, DevOps, or technology* in general!
 If you want to swap recipes, I'm all ears for that too!

 🍳 Fun fact: I'm an avid cook and love experimenting with different cuisines in my kitchen.